adventures with battery lawn mowers

 I HAVEN’T PULLED a starter cord all season, for which my tricky right shoulder thanks me.
 I haven’t needed oil or gasoline.
-But I’ve been keeping the half-acre mix of beds and lawn right around my house nicely mowed, and the battery-powered machine I’m using turns out to be the best edge trimmer I ever bought, too—perfect for running around the many, many hundreds of linear feet where turf meets mulched beds, all without crushing adjacent plants.
+But I’ve been keeping the half-acre mix of beds and lawn right around my house nicely mowed, and the first battery-powered machine I invested in turns out to be the best edge trimmer I ever bought, too—perfect for running around the many, many hundreds of linear feet where turf meets mulched beds, all without crushing adjacent plants.

 I have Lee Reich to thank for making the “green” mower investment; I first saw one in his garage, in 2013, and purchased mine in April 2014.
-And though my Stihl RMA 370 isn’t perfect–no battery mower would be, as the technology is evolving–it has become a trusted mowing-season companion, for the second year in a row.
+And though my Stihl RMA 370, my first battery mower adventure, wasn’t perfect–no battery mower would be, as the technology is evolving–it quickly became a trusted mowing-season companion, for a couple of years in a row.
+In 2016, I added a slight bigger battery model; more on that below.

 First, to be clear: My yard is 2.3 hilly acres, not something that could be tackled by one person behind a push mower of any kind alone.
 I do have a diesel Kubota tractor (above) for the bigger areas, which I use every other week or so.